 Knowing how much you can spend and getting preapproved for financing before visiting the dealership can help you approach negotiations with a salesperson with confidence.

-Stick to your ground during negotiations if the salesperson is quoting you a price on a vehicle that you feel could be lower, based on your research.
-Getting competing bids from multiple dealerships can help ensure you’ll get the best possible price.
+Stand your ground during negotiations if the salesperson is quoting you a price on a vehicle that you feel could be lower, based on your research.
+Getting competing bids from multiple dealerships can also help ensure you’ll get the best possible price.

 You can take the stress out of buying a car when you save for a proper down payment and don’t bite off more than you can chew.
 A bit of research and careful planning can go a long way.